Beta-deformation in Twistor-String Theory: Deformation of the action

 \section{Deformation of the action}

+In the last sections, we constructed and studied a ghost number two operator that corresponds to the beta-deformation.
+However, we still don't know how this operator deforms the topological action.
+In this section, we will investigate this question, by describing a new topological action, obtained when the vertex operator deforms the original action.
+To address this question, one needs to first understand the difference between an integrated and unintegrated vertex operator.

-We conclude this paper with a discussion of how the action can be deformed by the the ghost number two operator that we have constructed in the last sections.
-The operator (\ref{betadefvert}) is an unintegrated vertice since it is a zero form on the worldsheet.
+The operator (\ref{betadefvert}) is an unintegrated vertice, since it is a zero form on the worldsheet.
 Let us call it $V_\beta^{(0)}$.
 Its correspondent integrated vertices, $V_\beta^{(1)}$ and $V_\beta^{(2)}$, can be obtained by the following descent equations:

 These equations holds because the topological invariance of the theory implies that the correlation functions of $V_\beta(z)$ are independent of the point in the worldsheet $z$.
 Therefore, it follows that the operators $V^{i}_\beta$ must be $d$-closed, up to a BRST-exact term $QV_\beta^{(i+1)}$ \cite{WittenTop}.
 The operator $V_\beta^{(1)}$ is a 1-form on the worldsheet and have ghost number 1.
 If $C$ is a circle in the worldsheet, then, we can define a new BRST invariant physical observable: